Studying the winding number for stationary Gaussian processes using real variables: Description of the model

 Clearly, $r_1,r_2$ and $r_{12}$ determine the distribution of $\rX(\cdot)$.

-To be able to compute winding turns we assume that one of the coordinates is differentiable in quadratic mean, say $X_2$.
-The fact that $X_2$ has a derivative is equivalent to $-r''_2(0)=:\lambda_{2,2}<\infty$.
-After a scaling in time, we can assume w.l.o.g. that $ \lambda_{2,2}=1$.
+To be able to compute the winding number we assume that one of the coordinates is differentiable in quadratic mean, say $X_2$.
+The fact that $X_2$ has a derivative is equivalent to After a scaling in time, we can assume w.l.o.g. that $ \lambda_{2,2}=1$.

-Consider now the complex counterpart of $\rX(\cdot)$, namely, the centered stationary Gaussian complex process $\X(\cdot)$ s.t.